inchkev/garden/README.md

 ### kevin.garden

 - Respects .gitignore and .gardenignore denylists.
-- Parses from .DS_Store file coordinates, directory view options, and background colors.
+- Parses from the .DS_Store file coordinates, directory view options, and background colors.

 ## seeding guide for new gardeners